A Primer on SO(3) Action Representations in Deep Reinforcement Learning: Conclusion

 Action representations on \SOThree shape exploration dynamics, entropy rewards, and smoothness of policies in deep RL.
 In this paper, we established that the choice of representations alone impacts performance and convergence speed.
 We analyzed the behavior of popular representations for \PPO, \SAC, and \TDThree, showed how the choice of representation affects learning, and gave clear recommendations for practitioners looking to train agents for orientation control.
 Delta actions in the tangent space offer the best performance, especially for tasks that cover all or a large subset of \SOThree.
 While there are viable alternatives for specialized domains (e.g., where only a few fixed orientations are required and global quaternion and matrix representations can be competitive, or with orientations close to identity, where Euler angles are an alternative), the tangent space overall serves as an efficient general representation across algorithms and tasks.

 One limitation of this paper is its restriction to state-based observations and small networks.
 Observations do not affect the action space; thus, our results likely still apply.
 However, this requires empirical evidence.
+In addition, we did not consider discrete action space algorithms, which open up entirely new questions, e.g. on discretization schemes and the required density of the SO(3) cover.
 We also noticed a lack of suitable benchmarks that require control over the full \SOThree manifold.
 Our extension to the \ac{HER} environments could act as a starting point to build up a standard set of tasks focusing on this capability.
 Finally, diffusion policies have found widespread adoption for imitation learning in robotics.
 A similar study on suitable representation choices for diffusion may reach significantly different conclusions due to diffusion models' multi-modality and noise processes.